Edmond Rizk

 Edmond Rizk is a politician, lawyer, deputy and former Lebanese minister.
 He was born in 1934 in Jezzine, South Lebanon.

 Early life

 His father, Amin Rizk (1890–1983), was a writer, journalist, poet and editor-in-chief of al-Hadith and Al-Rawad newspapers.
-He studied primary and middle school at The Lady of Mashmusha School in Jazeen, and high school at the School of Wisdom in Beirut, and then attended St. Joseph's University, where he studied law.
+He studied primary and middle school at The Lady of Mashmusha School in Jazeen, and high school at the School of Wisdom in Beirut, and then attended Saint Joseph University of Beirut, where he studied law.

 Career

 Edmond Rizk was on the advisory committee of Notre Dame University-Lebanon, In Jezzine, South Lebanon.
 He is a member of the Order of Lawyers of Beirut since 1959..
 He taught Arabic in the Sagesse School, the Antonine School, and the Lebanese Institute in Beit Chabeb throughout his early career (1951–1958).
 He has been a lawyer since 1958 and has been included in the office of minister Shafic Nassif.
 He was part of a team of lawyers who defended Samir Geagea after his arrest in 1994 and the family of Bashir Gemayel in his murder case.
 Additionally, he was elected a member of the Council of the Teachers’ Syndicate (1952–1956), and was a member of the Editors’ Syndicate (1956–1959).